revbayes/revbayes/help/md/mvSPR.md

 Interchange (`mvNNI`).
 As a result, `mvSPR` is more computationally demanding than `mvNNI` and may exhibit lower acceptance rates, but explores a broader range of different topologies and is less likely to get stuck in local optima.
-The `mvSPR` move can be only be applied to `BranchLengthTreee` objects.
+The `mvSPR` move can be applied only to `BranchLengthTreee` objects.
 An analogous move for `TimeTree` objects (Fixed Node-height Prune and Regraft;
 FNPR) is implemented in `mvFNPR`.
 ## authors
 ## see_also
 mvFNPR
 mvNNI
-mbSubtreeSwap
+mvSubtreeSwap
 ## example
     taxa <- v(taxon("A"), taxon("B"), taxon("C"), taxon("D"), taxon("E"), taxon("F"))
     moves = VectorMoves()